Start planning your trip

 All around JR Akihabara Station’s Electric Town entrance, there are rows of shops selling computer parts and amateur radio equipment.
 You can see how Akihabara used to prosper as the definitive place for electronics.
 Along with maid cafes, the surrounding area is also home to the AKB Theater, where you can see Japan’s top idol group, AKB48, perform on stage.
 Definitely check it out when you visit Akihabara.

-Junk Street is the alley behind the Main Street.
+Junk Street is the alley behind Main Street.
 The storefronts along Junk Street have bare PC parts out on display, and these places handle goods that are hard to find at regular electronics stores.
 Not limited to just PC parts, Junk Street shops handle various miscellaneous goods, with well-established eateries and all sorts of shops.
 Junk Street is a must if you want to savor some local Akihabara flavor.
-Check out this article about taking a jaunt down Junk Street (Japanese) for more.

 If you venture outside of Electric Town’s borders, the streets will be filled with towering office buildings.
 There aren’t really any places to buy souvenirs here, but you can enjoy a stroll along the Kanda River as you gaze up at the high-rise buildings.
 If you’re looking for a way to fully enjoy your time in this area, you can try going on an Akihabara Sightseeing Tour With Maids!
 Think about checking this out when you visit Akihabara.